Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Machine Learning

-ML is a variety of advanced statistical techniques to create a correspondence between a space of independent variables, $X$, to a space of dependent variables, $Y$, by taking a function representing a sequence of observations on a limited subset of the data, $X_o \subset X$ with $f_o : X_o \rightarrow Y$ to construct a more general function $f:X\rightarrow Y$ where f represents $f_o$.
-This ground truth list of observations may also be represented as a list of tuples, $\{x_i\rightarrow y_i\}_i\subset X_o \times Y$.
-The method by which $f$ is constructed from $f_o$ is referred to as ML, and we can write it symbolically as $f = ML(f_o) = ML(\{x_i\rightarrow y_i\}_i)$ where we potentially may subscript $ML$ to indicate the algorithm or hyperparameters in use.
+Machine learning (\gls{ml}) encompasses a variety of advanced statistical techniques.
+It creates a correspondence between a space of independent variables, $X$, and a space of dependent variables, $Y$, by taking a ground truth function $f_o : X_o \rightarrow Y$ representing a sequence of observations on a limited subset $X_o \subset X$ of the data to construct a more general function $f:X\rightarrow Y$ which extends the function $f_o$.
+This ground truth function may also be represented as a list of observations $\{x_i\mapsto y_i\}_i\subset X_o \times Y$.
+The method by which $f$ is constructed from $f_o$ is referred to as \gls{ml}, and it is written symbolically as $f = ML(f_o) = ML(\{x_i\mapsto y_i\}_i)$, where \gls{ml} is optionally subscripted to indicate the algorithm or hyperparameters in use.

-The goal of $ML$ is to represent the structure underlying $f_o$ as $f$.
-This is usually quantified by splitting the observations into the training set $f_{o}'$ and testing set $f_{o}^*$ so that $f_o' \cap f_o^* = \emptyset$, then the function is constructed relative to a norm, termed a loss function, so that $||f_o' - ML(f_o')||$ is minimized in some appropriately defined subspace of $X\rightarrow Y$ to avoid overfitting, and then the ability of $f= ML(f_o')$ is measured by evaluating $||f_o^* - f||$ using the same class of norms.
-In this paper, we choose NORM HERE(loss function).
+The goal of \gls{ml} is to represent the structure underlying $f_o$ as $f$.
+This is usually quantified by splitting the observations into a training set $f_{o}'$ and testing set $f_{o}^*$ so that $f_o' \cap f_o^* = \emptyset$.
+Then the function is constructed relative to a norm, termed a loss function, so that $||f_o' - ML(f_o')||$ is minimized in some appropriately defined subspace of $X\rightarrow Y$ to avoid overfitting.
+The quality of the fit with $f= ML(f_o')$ is measured by evaluating $||f_o^* - f||$ using the same class of norms.
+In this paper, all \gls{ml} algorithms use the standard Euclidean norm.

-We used the scikit-learn library for the Python programming language for predictive data analysis \cite{pedregosa2011scikit}.
-The dataset (both experimental and mumax) is split into the 70:30 train test data set for the model training.
-We note that the performances do not change drastically by changing the split ratio to 80:20.
-The classical \gls{ml} models used in this paper are the linear models:\\ 1.
-Linear regression\\ 2.
-Lasso regularization\\ 3.
-Ridge regularization\\ and the non-linear regression models:\\ 1.
-Decision tree (DT) regression\\ 2.
-Random forest(RF)regression\\ 3.
-Gradient boost (GB) regression\\ 4.
-XGBoost(XGB) regression